Wallos901/Team-Imposter-Syndrome/README.md

 ### `npm run database`

-Runs the server.js file, connecting the application to the MongoDB Database instance.
+Runs the server.js file, connecting the application to the MongoDB Database instance.<br>
 References [http://localhost:5000](http://localhost:5000) when making http calls.

 Server will reload if any changes are made to the server.js file.